Ipoh Cheong Kee Wan Tan Mee

 For the dry version, be sure to stir everything together well as the topping is salty.
 Once mixed however, the noodles have just the right amount of salt and taste.

 Each plate of dry wan tan mee is accompanied with a bowl of soup that has 5 sizeable pork wantans.
-No choy sum in sight which is a pity.
+We did not see any choy sum in sight which is a pity.

 Wantan Soup At Cheong Kee Wan Tan Mee In Buntong, Ipoh